odoo/o-spreadsheet/doc/integrating/integration.md

 Sometimes it could be necessary to access the component instance outside of the component, notably in tests.
 This function is a callback that will be called by the component, with itself as argument.

-- `onUnexpectedRevisionId` (function, optional)

-In collaborative context, it could happen that an unexpected revision is received, notably when the user is de-synchronized.
-This function will be called when a such revision is received.

 ## Model creation

 Spreadsheet model can be created with the following arguments, all optionals: